Gas Check Maker Kits

-Corbin GCM-1 Gas Check Maker Kits are available in type -H, and -S (for Hydro Press and S-Press).
+Corbin GCM-1 Gas Check Maker Kits are available in -H type (Hydro-Press or CSP-2 Megamite press) and -S type (CSP-1 S-press).
+They will not work in a standard reloading press.

 The kits produce high quality copper gas checks using .030-thick 1-inch